-The Occupational Safety and Health Administration (OSHA) designed the Voluntary Protection Programs (VPP) to recognize workplaces showing excellence in safety and health (S&H).
-Workplaces interested in VPP recognition must establish an effective safety management system (SMS) and meet OSHA's requirements for VPP participation.
+The Occupational Safety and Health Administration (OSHA) designed the Voluntary Protection Programs (VPP) to recognize workplaces showcasing safety and health (S&H) excellence.
+Workplaces interested in VPP recognition must establish an effective safety and occupational health management system (SOHMS) and meet OSHA's requirements for VPP participation.
 This one pager summarizes OSHA's guiding VPP principles and two levels of VPP recognition.